-This is largely an imported concept in developing countries and is generally concentrated in urban areas, where it served the interest of colonial settlers.
-As such, it may co-exist with other tenure systems.
+This is largely an imported concept in developing countries and is generally concentrated in urban areas, where it was designed to serve the interests of colonial settlers.
+As such, it may co-exist with other indigenous tenure systems.
 The system permits the almost unrestricted use and exchange of land and is intended to ensure its most intense and efficient use.
-Its limitation is the difficulty of access by lower income groups.
+Its primary limitation is the difficulty of access by lower income groups.